Distilled Spirits Tax Return

 Override beginning inventory box: Only select this box if you are amending multiple returns.
 Your beginning inventory must always match your ending inventory for the previous period's return.

-Note: Returns from California wholesalers should be included in schedule 241-A.
+Note: Returns from California wholesalers should be included in CDTFA-241-A (schedule).

-Note: Returns from out-of-state should be included in schedule 242-A.
+Note: Returns from out-of-state should be included in CDTFA-242-A (schedule).

-Note: Importation of bonded bottled or packaged distilled spirits into California must be reported at the time of importation and not at the time of withdrawal from bond.
+Note: You must report importation of bonded bottled or packaged distilled spirits into California at the time of importation and not at the time of withdrawal from bond.

 Returns from California retailers (do not include returns from wholesalers or returns from out-of-state).
 Enter the total gallons of bottled or packaged distilled spirits returned from California retailers.
 Wholesalers and rectifiers may accept the return of bottled or packaged distilled spirits 100 proof and under from retailers, provided the distilled spirits were sold to the retailer by the wholesaler or rectifier.
 Do not include returns from wholesalers or returns from out-of-state.